BionicHusky/cyberapp/docs/index.md

 === "Autohack Settings"
     ![configuration_detection](media/usage_05_autohack_settings.png)

-Each section in the configuration screen has a small section detailing what it does, which should provide enough information to be self-explanatory.
+Each section in the configuration screen has a small description detailing what it does, which should provide enough information to be self-explanatory.
 However, here are a few more details for some specific options: